plomgrading/plom/imageServer/readme.md

 * get "/TOT/images/{tgv}" - return imagefile of that tgv

 ## Marker Messages
-Some of these are similar to those of the identifier and totaler, but there are necesarily more complications.
-TODO - finish embellishing this list.
+Most of these are similar to those of the identifier and totaler, but there are necesarily more complications since the marker's task is more involved.
+Again, we've tried to list these in the approximate order they are called.

-* get "/MK/maxMark" - return max-mark for the page-group
+* get "/MK/maxMark" - server returns max-mark for the page-group (ie question)
-* get "/MK/progress" - return [#done, #total]
-* get "/MK/tasks/complete" - return list of tasks completed by that user
+* get "/MK/tasks/complete" - server returns list of tasks (within that page-group/version) completed by that user
+* get "/MK/progress" - server returns [#done, #total] for tasks within that pagegroup/version
-* get "/MK/tasks/available" - return next available task
+* get "/MK/tasks/available" - server returns next available task within that pagegroup/version

-* get "/MK/latex" - take latex-fragment, process and return png
-* get "/MK/images/{tgv}" - return original imagefile of that tgv plus the annotated version plus the plom-file
-* get "/MK/originalImage/{tgv}" - return (original, unannotated) imagefile of that tgv
-* get "/MK/whole/{number}" - return group-images of entire paper (except id-page)
-* patch "/MK/tags/{tgv}" - save user-tags of that tgv
-* put "/MK/tasks/{tgv}" - send back marked-image, plom-file, comments, mark etc.
+* get "/MK/latex" - user sends a latex-fragment which the server then processes into a png and returns.
+Note this runs at the start of the marker to cache user-defined latex-comments.
+It is then run each time the user makes a new latex comment.

-* patch "/MK/tasks/{task}" - claim the task (if still available) - return imagefile
+* patch "/MK/tasks/{task}" - marker claims the task (if still available) - server returns imagefile or an error code if task already taken by another user.

+* put "/MK/tasks/{tgv}" - client sends back annotated-image, plom-file, comments, mark etc to server.
+Server responds with error if any problems, or with a progress update [#done, #total] if all good.

 * delete "/MK/tasks/{task}" - unclaim the task.

+* patch "/MK/tags/{tgv}" - client sends user-tags of that tgv to the server.

+* get "/MK/images/{tgv}" - when the user clicks on a previous completed task the client will look to see if it has the corresponding image (original/annotated) already and display it.
+If the file is not present, then it sends this message to the server and it returns the original image, the annotated image, and the plom-file (ie the svg-like file which allows system to continue editing an already annotated image).

+* get "/MK/whole/{number}" - during annotation user can press F1 and system displays whole of the paper.
+Client sends this request to server and server returns group-images of entire paper (except id-page)

+* get "/MK/originalImage/{tgv}" - in marker window if user pressed "view" and enters a test-number then sends tgv (with the current page-group+version) to server. server returns (original, unannotated) imagefile of that tgv.

+## Other stuff

 * userManager = a very simple user-management script / gui.
 The manager can add or remove users.